gallochris/cbb-docs/hugo_source/content/four-factors/04-offensive-rebounding.md

 weight: 4
 ---

 A team's ability to increase its number of possessions, gives it a greater chance to score points and win games.
-Offensive rebounding is the main factor for a team to gain possessions.
+Offensive rebounding is a main factor for a team to gain possessions.

 This is measured by offensive rebounding percentage or the percentage of offensive rebounds a team grabs over the course of a game or season.

 `OR% = Offensive Rebounds / (Offensive Rebounds + Opponent's Defensive Rebounds)`

-For example, over the entire 2017-2018 season Duke's Offensive Rebounding Percentage was **38.3%**.
+For example, over the entire 2018-2019 season Baylor's Offensive Rebounding Percentage was **37.3%**.

-The Blue Devils grabbed 486 offensive rebounds to their opponents 783 defensive rebounds.
+The Bears grabbed 446 offensive rebounds to their opponents 748 defensive rebounds.

-`OR% = 486 / (486 + 783) = 0.383 * 100`
+`OR% = 446 / (446 + 748) = 0.373 * 100`

-This means on a Duke missed shot or free throw, the team rebounded the ball **38%** of the time.
+This means on a Baylor missed shot or free throw, the team rebounded the ball **around 37%** of the time.

 ### Defensive Rebounding & Made Shots

 Similar to how a team forces turnovers, defensive rebounding can limit a team's chance to earn more possessions.

-For example, Duke posted a defensive rebounding rate of **30.0%**.
-The Blue Devils pulled down 1026 defensive rebounds and its opponents snagged 439 offensive rebounds.
+For example, Baylor posted a defensive rebounding rate of **28.8%**.
+The Bears pulled down 835 defensive rebounds and its opponents snagged 338 offensive rebounds.

-Opponents' OR% = 439 / \(439 + 1026\) = .2997 \* 100\)
+Opponents' OR% = 338 / \(338 + 835\) = .2882 \* 100\)

-This means Duke's opponents only grabbed an offensive rebound on **30%** of its misses.
+This means Baylor's opponents only grabbed an offensive rebound on **about 29%** of its misses.

-#### How shooting impacts rebounds?

-A team's ability to shoot or make shots also impacts offensive rebounding percentage.

-For example, in the 2018 NCAA Tournament Semifinal, Villanova grabbed 7 offensive rebounds.
-Oklahoma State snagged 23 defensive rebounds.

-Villanova's OR% was **23%**.

-OR% = 7 / \(7 +23\) = .23 \* 100

-The Wildcats made 55.4% of their shots explaining their low percentage of offensive rebounds.

 ### Team Rebounds